LuizGlomyer/luizglomyer.github.io/README.md

 [![Website preview](docs/preview.jpg)](https://luizglomyer.github.io)

 My personal website, a place for showing some of my projects and skills, to talk about technology, to share my thoughts and to sometimes ramble about random stuff.
+It features articles written in both English and Portuguese languages.

  Built with [Hugo](https://gohugo.io/) and [Blowfish](https://blowfish.page/).
 It uses Github Pages as the hosting service, the website is deployed everytime a new commit gets into the main branch, thanks to Github Actions.
 You can access the site here: https://luizglomyer.github.io